Opportunities in training on a lowered net

 I mentioned before how you can use the game of Newcomb to work with inexperienced players.
 You can use it to teach court movement, positioning, and things like that in a volleyball-like, but slower speed situation.
-At the 2015 HP Coaches Clinic they did something similar, but for a more advanced purpose.
+At a USA Volleyball High Performance Coaches Clinic I attended once upon a time they did something similar, but for a more advanced purpose.

 The coaches lowered the net down to just about head height for the average player.
 The demo athletes then played a co-operative 6 v 6 game with no jumping.
 The third contact was set over.
 Basically, it was all the movements you normally see in volleyball.
 The players just did not jump.